This is the eleventh year with Gardener Cary George in charge of the Garden.

 The Friends held a board meeting on Feb.
 3rd at Golden Valley City Hall.
 The item of most importance was to set up a meeting with Jeff Lee, Manager of Environmental Operations for the Park Board to discuss Garden Projects.

 That meeting took place on Feb.
 13th at the Park Board Operations Center.
 Items discussed and the conclusions were:

 Another board meeting was held on March 17th.
 A money management committee was formed of Steve Benson, Steve Pundt and Jack Schultz.
 They were to meet with Merrill Lynch to re-arrange the types of accounts where the Friends funds were kept.
 More results were in from the meeting on Feb.
 13th with Jeff Lee:

 The Garden would not open until April 7 due to heavy snow cover.
 The Winter of 1996/97 had 72 inches of snow, 29 inches above median.
 Warm 40 degree temperatures in early March, were then followed by below zero temperatures in mid-March, which killed the flower buds on many Cottonwood, Elderberry, some oaks and other early flowering shrubs.

-The completed back gate - shown here in 2008 - Additional fencing was added in 2005.
+The completed back gate - shown here in 2008 - Additional fencing was added east and west from the gate in 2005.
 (Photo G D Bebeau)

 Elected to their offices at the Board of Directors meeting: Gloria Miller, President; Jack Lynch, Vice-President; Juanita Lussenhop, Secretary; and Jack Schultz, Treasurer.